GohMingKiat/FirstRepo/README.md

 First repository on server for testing purpose.
 **Testing**
 *Testing*
-'Test whether it can be modufied or not'
+Test whether it can be modufied or not
-'''
-I think it work well
+I think it works well
 Thank you
-'''